Header

 PROG REVIEWER

 2 stars Opinions are strongly divided on IT'S HARD, but in my opinion it's far preferable to its immediate predecessor, the indifferent FACE DANCES.
 Back in the early 1980s the Who were my favourite band.
-When FACE DANCES came out, it was obvious to all and sundry Pete Townshend was saving his best songs for his solo albums.
-IT'S HARD then came as a relief.
-It seemed sa if the Who had been telling themselves: 'We're going to show the world we can still rock.'
-It's true about half of the tunes on the album sound hopelessly boring, but let's not forget the other half!
+When FACE DANCES came out, it was obvious to all and sundry that Pete Townshend was saving his best songs for his solo albums.
+IT'S HARD came as a relief.
+It seemed as if the Who had been telling themselves: 'We're going to show the world we can still rock.'
+It's true that about half of the tunes on the album sound hopelessly boring, but let's not forget the other half!

-Rating: IT'S HARD as a whole only merits two stars, but the tracks described above (as well as "Eminence Front", perhaps) deserve three.
+Rating: IT'S HARD as a whole only merits two stars, but the tracks described above (as well as "Eminence Front", perhaps) firmly deserve three.

 Review by ZowieZiggy